-Routines are broken down into manageable chunks.
+Routines are broken down into chunks.
 A technique or form in martial arts can have dozens of different movements.
 But kids learn gradually, repeating and adding steps as they go.
 They learn to anticipate which step comes next.
 And eventually, they put everything together into fluid movements.

 They emphasize self-control and concentration.
 Attention is central to martial arts.
 Kids have to stay focused to learn and to do the movements.
 When a child’s focus drifts, instructors often ask them to take the “ready stance.”
 This lets them reset and get ready for what’s next.

 They help with coordination.
 Doing martial arts movements can help kids get a better feel for their body in space.
 This is good for kids who struggle with motor skills.
 It also helps kids understand the power of the mind over the body.
-(This could be valuable for kids with ADHD.)

 They provide structure.
 Good martial arts instructors have clear rules and constantly reinforce them.
 They also emphasize good behavior in and out of class.
-Some even send kids home with behavior charts for parents to sign.
+Some even send kids home with behavior charts for parents and caregivers to sign.

 They’re a safe way for kids to get out extra energy.
 It’s a myth that martial arts encourage violent behavior.
 In fact, instructors often say that fighting is a last resort.
-At the same time, kicking and karate chopping lets kids work out frustration or anger, while also practicing self-control.
+At the same time, kicking and karate chopping lets kids work out frustration or anger, while practicing self-control.